blabla1337/skf-flask/README.md

   sudo pip install https://github.com/mitsuhiko/flask/tarball/master sudo pip install owasp-skf
 ```
-After this step download the source as a ZIP from the github repo and unpack it.

 Now you can start the program by opening the folder (e.g. /opt/owasp-skf/) and run:
 ```bash
   python skf.py